Nome Nordic

 VIDEO: A day at the Sunset Biathlon Range

 The Sunset Range is on the "Teller Road," a State of Alaska gravel highway that goes unmaintained from October 1 to June 1.
-Our dedicated Nome biathletes work hard getting to the range during our eight-month-long winters.
+Our dedicated Nome biathletes worked hard to reach the range during our eight-month winters.
 Check out this short video produced by one of our athletes!

-Nome Nordic's Caity Tozier earned a gold ulu (medal) in Snowshoe Biathlon at the 2012 Arctic Winter Games in Whitehorse, Yukon Territories, Canada.
+Nome Nordic's Caity Tozier earned a gold ulu (medal) in the Snowshoe Biathlon competition at the 2012 Arctic Winter Games in Whitehorse, Yukon Territories, Canada.
 Athletes from rural sites can become eligible for this international cultural and sporting event through Western Interior Ski Association qualification meets.
-WISA's AWG biathlon qualification races have averaged well over 50 athletes in the past 15 years, which is three to four times the number of participants trying to qualify for biathlon spots in the rest of Alaska.
-One of our former biathletes is curently on the Team Alaska Biathlon Coaching Staff.
+WISA's AWG biathlon qualification races have averaged well over 50 athletes in the past 15 years, three to four times the number of participants trying to qualify for biathlon spots in the rest of Alaska.
+One of our former biathletes was on the 2023 Team Alaska Biathlon Coaching Staff.

 Nome Nordic participants gain the cold weather preparation skills necessary to experience winter in enjoyable and exciting ways for the rest of their lives.

-NRA grants made it possible for us to purchase five competition-quality biathlon rifles, two target rifles,
+NRA grants allowed us to purchase five competition-quality biathlon rifles, two target rifles,

-Nome Nordic participants attend summer and fall biathlon clinics.
+Nome Nordic participants attended many summer and fall biathlon clinics.

-Special thanks to The Nordic Ski Association of Anchorage for maintaining a world-class biathlon range at Kincaid Park and The United States Biathlon Association for sending amazing coaches to clinics there.
+Special thanks to The Nordic Ski Association of Anchorage for maintaining a world-class biathlon range at Kincaid Park and to the United States Biathlon Association for sending amazing coaches to clinics there.

 Nome Nordic has also hosted world-class biathletes for our Summer Biathlon Camps.